Dec

 Camp Nomad, Gallu

-is located on the Mahobra-Bekhalti road, about 15 km from Shimla.
+is located on Baba Bhalku Road, about 15 km from Shimla.
 The camp is in the middle of an apple orchard, and surrounded by Deodar forests, with views of the snow peaks int he distance.
-Is the perfect balance between wilderness and comfort, boasting of both basic and luxury tents, running water, wildflowers, forest sounds, and stunning night skies.
+Is the perfect balance between wilderness and comfort, boasting of mudhouses, basic and luxury tents, running water, wildflowers, forest sounds, and stunning night skies.

 Dates